-The Authority also anticipates issuing, simultaneously with the issuance of the Offered Bonds but pursuant to a separate Official Statement, a Series of Additional Bonds, consisting of approximately \$75,000,000 aggregate principal amount of its Homeowner Mortgage Revenue Bond, 2005 Series A (the "2005 Series A Bonds").
-Proceeds of the 2005 Series A Bonds, together with other available funds, are expected to be used to (a) purchase Mortgage Loans made to Eligible Borrowers for Qualified Dwellings in the State, (b) refund outstanding Homeowner Mortgage Revenue Bonds of one or more series, (c) replace amounts derived from previously issued Homeowner Mortgage Revenue Bonds of the Authority issued to acquire qualified mortgage loans, which amounts may include principal payments and prepayments, excess reserves and other surplus funds (the replaced amounts will be used to redeem such prior bonds), (d) fund capitalized interest, if required, (e) make a deposit to the Reserve Fund, if required, and/or (f) pay or reimburse the Authority for certain costs incurred in connection with the issuance of the Offered Bonds and certain Prior Bonds.
+Proceeds of the Offered Bonds, together with other available funds, will be used to (a) purchase Mortgage Loans made to Eligible Borrowers for Qualified Dwellings in the State of Illinois (the "State"), (b) refund outstanding Homeowner Mortgage Revenue Bonds of one or more series, (c) replace amounts derived from previously issued Homeowner Mortgage Revenue Bonds of the Authority issued to acquire qualified mortgage loans, which amounts may include principal payments and prepayments, excess reserves and other surplus funds (the replaced amounts will be used to redeem such prior bonds), (d) fund capitalized interest, if required, (e) make a deposit to the Reserve Fund, if required, and/or (f) pay or reimburse the Authority for certain costs incurred in connection with the issuance of the Offered Bonds and certain Prior Bonds.
 See "SOURCES AND USES OF FUNDS" and "THE PROGRAM."